k2view-academy/K2View-Academy/articles/07_table_population/08_project_functions.md

 #### **Decision Function**
 *	A function that assesses whether a [sync](/articles/01_fabric_overview/02_fabric_glossary.md#sync) is performed on an LUI.
 *	A Decision function can be defined on [LU schema](/articles/03_logical_units/03_LU_schema_window.md), [LU table](/articles/06_LU_tables/01_LU_tables_overview.md) or [Table Population](/articles/07_table_population/01_table_population_overview.md) levels.
-*	A Decision function must have no Input parameter and return a Boolean (True or False) parameter.
+*	A Decision function must have no Input parameters and must return a Boolean (True or False) parameter.
 An LUI sync is performed or not performed based on the returned result.

 [Click for Code Examples of a Decision Function.](/articles/14_sync_LU_instance/05_sync_decision_functions.md#decision-functions-for-lui-sync--example-use-cases)